Vonng/isd/README.md

 | ISD Monthly | N/A                                                | [isd-gsom-document.pdf](doc/isd-gsom-document.pdf)     | Not used, gen from daily          |
 | ISD Yearly  | N/A                                                | [isd-gsoy-document.pdf](doc/isd-gsoy-document.pdf)     | Not used, gen from monthly        |

-Hourly Data: Oringinal tarball size 105GB, Table size 1TB (+600GB Indexes).
+Hourly Data: Original tarball size 105GB, Table size 1TB (+600GB Indexes).

-Daily Data: Oringinal tarball size 3.2GB, table size 24 GB
+Daily Data: Original tarball size 3.2GB, table size 24 GB

 It is recommended to have 2TB storage for a full installation, and at least 40GB for daily data only installation.